 Alabama has many ISLANDS.
 Some of them are on the U.S. list of Islands because they have a ham radio.
 Dauphine Island is home to the Dauphin Island Sea Lab a primary marine education and research center.
 The island has an annual Deep Sea Fishing Rodeo.

 The JUDICIAL Sytem in Alabama is one of the oldest in the country.
 It consists of a Supreme Court, Court of Civil Appeal, Court of Criminal Appeal, and Supreme Court & State Law Library.

 Many aspects of life in Alabama focus on KIDS.
 The Secretary of State has a Kids Page.
 There is information about things to do with kids.
 NOAA has a special weather page for kids.
+Agriculture in the Classroom has resources for teachers and kids.
+The U.S. Mint has a special Kids Page.
 L IS FOR LAKES, LIBRARIES, & LIGHTHOUSES

 Public LIBRARIES are located throughout Alabama.
 There are also private libraries.
 The Alabama Department of Archives is the oldest state-funded archival agency in the country.
+Two festivals in Montgomery include the Alabama Book Festival in April and the Alabama Shakespeare Festival which is amoung the ten largest Shakespeare festivals in the world.
 Alabama has a poet laureate and celebrates National Poetry month.

 Alabama has 3 historic LIGHTHOUSES but only one is active and another has been removed for restoration.
 The Middle Bay Lighthouse has been located in the center of the Mobile Bay since 1885 and was automated in 1935.
 A lighthouse is an important aspect to the mariner.